AlchemyBlockchain/Build-an-Inverter-Generator/Alchemy/by: David Poz/readme.md

 # Conclusion:
 This design is NOT energy efficient enough for my needs!

-- Honda: 5.6 KwH/Gal
+- Honda: 5.6 kWh/Gal
-- home build: 4.22 KwH/Gal
+- home build: 4.22 kWh/Gal

-## Design Changes, Solution:
+## Future: Design Changes, Solution
 - I want to use a Permanent Magnet Axial Flux Generator
 - Step up Transformer to Reduce Transmission Losses
 - Charge Verter to convert AC to DC

-# Complete Buildout:
+## Complete Buildout:
 Amazon affiliate Links:

 Thermal IR Camera, Android (used in video): https://amzn.to/3oOxHtE